xeniakal/AMLS_20-21_SN20159465/README.md

 B1 | SVM | 1 | 1 | 1
 B2 | LogReg | a | 0.84133 | 0.84267

-2. **Comparison of Test Set performance on Baseline model vs Best model:**
+**2. Comparison of Test Set performance on Baseline model vs Best model:**

   **Note:** *Check each task's Notebook for further details on the structure and hyperparameters of models*